yongsvw25265/movies_dataset/README.md

 Questions:

-Which genres generated the most profit over the time?
+-Which genres generated the most profit over the time?
-Are more budget provided to movies in 21st century than 20th century?
+-Are more budget provided to movies in 21st century than 20th century?
-What is the most popular movies in 21st century era, what genres is it and what year it released?
+-What is the most popular movies in 21st century era, what genres is it and what year it released?
-Who is director of the most popular movies in 20th century and the amount of profit that movie got?
+-Who is director of the most popular movies in 20th century and the amount of profit that movie got?
-Are there association between the run time and other features?
+-Are there association between the run time and other features?